 Reshaping European Energy Relations across the Mediterranean: The Case of Green Hydrogen

-It represents a starting point for the discussion about a new future energy relationship between Europe and MENA but also between the countries that are part of the MENA region.
-We hope it will lead to a better mutual understanding of the economic, political, geopolitical, regulatory and other challenges that will determine how green hydrogen will reshape the energy relationships around and across the Mediterranean basin in the decades to come.
+This paper represents a starting point for the discussion about a new future energy relationship between Europe and MENA but also between the countries that are part of the MENA region with the aim of arriving at a better understanding of the economic, political, geopolitical, regulatory and other challenges that will determine how green hydrogen will reshape the energy relationships around and across the Mediterranean basin in the decades to come.